Victor Stantke: Interbellum and Second World War

 In the inter-war years Stantke returned to the Permanent Force and as a member of the Australian Staff Corps held various staff and administrative posts.
 In 1928 Stanke, by then a major, was part of a committee which examined the mechanization of the Australian Military Forces.
-Later postings included that of Director, Organisation and Personnel Services, and Director, Mobilisation at Army Headquarters in Melbourne from 1933 to 1935, during which time he was promoted to lieutenant colonel.
+Later postings included that of Director, Organization and Personnel Services, and Director, Mobilization at Army Headquarters in Melbourne from 1933 to 1935, during which time he was promoted to lieutenant colonel.
 In 1935 he was made an Officer of the Order of the British Empire.
 In 1936 and 1937 he undertook training in Great Britain at the Senior Officers' School in Sheerness.
 From 1937 to 1939 he was posted to the 4th Military District as both the Assistant Adjutant & Quartermaster-General and as Instructional Group Commander, before being posted to same positions in the 2nd Military District in 1939.

 Following the outbreak of the Second World War in 1939, he was raised in rank to colonel.
 In October that year he was appointed Brigadier in Charge of Administration, Eastern Command after temporary promotion to brigadier; however, in June 1940 he took up the position of Adjutant-General, Army Headquarters on promotion to major general, serving in that role until 1943.
 During this time he directed the assembly of a Court of Inquiry into the circumstances surrounding the events of the Japanese landings in New Britain, Timor and Ambon in 1942, including the subsequent massacre of Australian personnel and civilians at Tol plantation.
 He also supported proposals which later resulted in the establishment of Directorate of Research and Civil Affairs (DORCA) and of the Australian Army Education Service (AAES).
 In 1943 he was appointed Commander of the Order of the British Empire.
 Yet, the Commander-in-Chief, General Sir Thomas Blamey, reportedly had not been "satisfied" with Stantke's performance as Adjutant-General and he was replaced by Major General Charles Lloyd.
 Blamey had felt that Stantke was "obstructionist and was unwilling to visit forward areas, or even leave Melbourne."
 Stantke subsequently served as commander of the Queensland Lines of Communication Area during 1943–46.